shivamhunt/Analytics-vidya-jobathon-feb/README.md

 I have store the test dataset engagement score to the saparate CSV file.
 This file contains the raw_id and the respective engagement score.

 **future scope**
+In the dataset some features has skewed distribution, so we can transform the distribution, becouse most of the model work better if data shows the Normal distribution.